suidin/tw-vods/README.md

 # Known Issues

-* Affiliate Emotes are not shown.
-Some other Emotes might be missing aswell.
 * Memory consumption can get very high over time.
 Especially when alot of vods where opened.
 Close all extension pages and wait 5 seconds to clear memory.